Ngnghm/ngnghm.github.io/_src/posts/1111-11-11-chapter-9-build.md

 duration from feature request or bug report to user report after use of the released feature, not the distance between two releases.
-Closer releases can pipeline multiple changes and reduce latency due to the release process itself, but don't as such make the overall feedback loop shorter.
+Closer releases can pipeline multiple changes and reduce latency due to the release process itself, but don’t as such make the overall feedback loop shorter.
 In other words, the release process introduces latency and granularity in the overall development loop that adds up to other factors; the delays it contributes can be reduced, but they will